 Once the team has developed and refined the bid, the host bid committee should make sure:

-- Bid package is submitted to Baseball Canada following receiving support from the provincial baseball association at least forty-five (45) days before the annual general meeting to consider the bid. - Bid package shall be accompanied by a \$1000 cheque.
+Bid package shall be accompanied by a \$1000 cheque.
 That \$1000 will be reimbursed following the event provided the hosting group hands in the final report and meets all financial dealings with Baseball Canada.